-The Girls Were Doing Nothing is a study into the conflicting nature of love and the human soul – our basic needs for stability, comfort and routine which clash with equality strong desires for novelty, variety and freedom.
+The Girls Were Doing Nothing is a study into the contradictory nature of love and the human soul – our basic needs for stability, comfort, and routine which clash with equally strong desires for novelty, variety, and freedom.
 It subtly discusses gender roles, female oppression, the collapse of masculinity in modern society, the role of sexual fantasy and play and more.
 For in-depth analysis and reviews, click here.

 The film is part of an anthology feature, for more information about the project visit The Eros Trilogy page.

 Early reviews of The Girls Were Doing Nothing –

 “… Berenson’s latest affair is among the most memorable and outstanding concoctions of its type I’ve witnessed all year…an absolute knockout.
 This is guaranteed to be a surefire hit at cinema festivals and with spectators alike… Such directly explains the hypnotic, subtle and clandestine tone of this erotically charged tour de force, this presentation calls to mind Stanley Kubrick’s underrated masterpiece Eyes Wide Shut (1999) and Lars von Trier’s same held Nymphomaniac Vol. 1 and 2 (2013).
 This parallel is visible in the sheer craftsmanship on display.
 It can also be spotted in its mature handling of carnal subject matter.… Despite this brave stylistic approach, another telltale sign of Berenson’s incredible risk-taking capabilities, the engaging plot thread is never lost.
 Even when we find ourselves unsure of why some sights are unfolding, Berenson forces our imagination to fill in the blanks. ” – Andrew Buckner, Film Critic